-I’ve written before about 26 different goals for teenagers to set, and you might want to get some ideas from that article.
+I’ve written before about 26 different goals for teenagers to set, and your teen might want to get some ideas from that article.

 A few teen goal examples include:

-- Get a leadership position in an organization you’re apart of
+- Get a leadership position in an organization they’re apart of

 - Learn how to change a flat tire

-- Learn how to cook one of your grandmother’s recipe
+- Learn how to cook one of their grandmother’s recipe

 Here are 11 free teen goal setting worksheet PDFs to choose from.

-9. Calculate How Much You Should Have Saved by 18
+9. Calculate How Much they Should Have Saved by 18

-Have you ever wondered how much money you should have saved by the time you turn 18?
+Have you ever wondered how much money your teen should have saved by the time they turn 18?